Banner Image: Chang Duong via ‘Unsplash’.

 • The micro-level is mainly concerned with institutional level policies and arrangements (including small regions or municipalities).

-The Social Vocational Value and Outcomes of the New South Wales School Infrastructure Traineeship Program for Trainees
+The social vocational value and outcomes of the New South Wales School Infrastructure Traineeship Program for trainees

 This Report presents the findings of research conducted to evaluate the NSW government’s Infrastructure Traineeship Program (ITP) for trainees from a diversity of backgrounds.
 The ITP offers Certificate IV courses relevant to the infrastructure and construction industry drawn from VET programs such as project management, business, and procurement and contracting.
 The program is managed through Group Training Organisations (GTOs) and delivered through Registered Training Organisations (RTOs).
 The report presents: